Generative Multi-hop Retrieval: Experimental Results

+While BE needs to create and store a large index of embeddings and often loads it on GPUs for low latency, \ours only needs to create a prefix tree on CPUs, which leads to higher efficiency on offline computation, storage (Appendix~\ref{app: storage}), and GPU memory; \ours shows 69.7\% and 79.5\% decrease of storage and GPU memory, respectively, compared to BE with the same number of parameters (ST5).
 During inference time, \ours can be time-inefficient if it has to generate every word in the retrieval target text.
 In practice, however, one can stop generation as soon as the partially generated text can uniquely identify the target text.
-By leveraging this optimization, \ours with greedy search is able to achieve 40\% inference time reduction with respect to ST5 (FP32) with the same number of parameters.
-Note that in the absence of the optimization process, \ours is 24.6 times slower than ST5, signifying the importance of early stopping.
+By leveraging the optimization, \ours with greedy search is able to achieve a 40\% inference time reduction with respect to ST5 in HotpotQA.
+Note that without the optimization, \ours is 24.6 times slower than ST5, signifying the importance of early stopping.